The Short Answer

 2) NordVPN

 NordVPN is one of the best business VPN solutions available, with its dedicated NordLayer platform providing centralized admin controls, SSO integration with Google Workspace, Microsoft Azure AD, and Okta, and AES-256 encryption across a 6,400+ server network in 111 countries.
-Its no-logs policy has been independently audited by Deloitte and validated in court proceedings — a dual-layer legal and technical privacy assurance.
-NordLynx protocol delivers independently verified download speeds exceeding 700 Mbps, ensuring remote teams experience no performance degradation.
+Its no-logs policy has been independently audited by Deloitte and validated in court.
+NordLynx delivers independently verified download speeds exceeding 700 Mbps.

 NordVPN